One Hundred Years of Solitude | History in a family saga

 One Hundred Years of Solitude overcame both the limits of what was called indigenismo and the experimentalism of the nouveau roman.
 It became, according to the Italian writer Natalia Ginzburg’s definition, “an alive novel”.
 Soon, Gabriel García Márquez became the leader of the Latin American boom.
 It is a literary movement, spread in the 1960s and 1970s, already associated with great personalities.
 Some of them were the Peruvian Mario Vargas Llosa, the Argentinian Julio Cortázar, and the Mexican Carlos Fuentes.

 The Buendía saga

-The most translated work in Spanish after the Don Quixote, One hundred Years of Solitude is the story of the Buendía‘s family.
+The most translated work in Spanish after the Don Quixote, One hundred Years of Solitude is the story of the Buendía family.
 Starting from the patriarch José Arcadio, founder of the utopic village of Macondo, the novel recalls Buendía’s genesis and end.
-The events generally follow a chronological order, but the story is full of flashbacks and leap in the future.
+The events generally follow a chronological order, but the story is full of flashbacks and leaps into the future.
 For instance, the incipit is a flashback and a flash-future at the same time.
 This particular choice comes from Márquez’s circular idea of time.
 That’s why there is a sort of repetitiveness, as the reader can see in the names: José Arcadio and Aureliano.
-These are the only ones the author uses for Buendía’s family sons.
+These are the only ones the author uses for Buendía’s family’s sons.

-One Hundred Years of Solitude is a metaphor for Colombia‘s history from the foundation to the modern age.
+One Hundred Years of Solitude is a metaphor for Colombia‘s history from its foundation to the modern age.
 Through Buendía’s saga, Márquez tells some particularly significant historical facts that have marked the country.
-Such as the civil war, the arrival of the railway, the advent of cinema.
+Such as the civil war, the arrival of the railway, and the advent of cinema.

 The best example of magical realism

 In 1982 Gabriel García Márquez won the Nobel Prize in Literature.
-The reason was for his talent in telling, with a combination of reality and fantasy, the Latin American continent’s history.
+The reason was his talent for telling, with a combination of reality and fantasy, Latin American history.